indraneil/VmssFromPaas/Chapter6.md

 You can also choose to upload your template and zipped service binaries to some private storage at this point (to be deployed from later).

+## Create a runtime library that abstracts the differences between PAAS and VMSS
+Your service likely makes a bunch of calls to RoleEnvironment class to discover RoleName/Instance Id/Configuration values etc. In stead of directly calling the RoleEnvironment class, provide a facade that detects Cloud Service or VMSS (for example, maybe look for [metadata service](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/instance-metadata-service) and then abstract the calls by providing your own implementation that you deem suitable for VMSS).
+You may already be doing something similar for mocking the calls for unit testing, so this isn't that big a leap.

+### What to do if you use cscfg files today
+There isn't a good answer here, because the cscfg file was used in 2 ways
+* Instance information, e.g. role name and count --> The [Metadata service](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/instance-metadata-service) is a drop-in replacement for this
+* Application configuration, which there does not seem to have good equivalence in the VMSS world.

+To handle the application specific things,
+* One option here is to upload the exisiting .cscfg file into the VMs, and let this runtime library intercept calls to GetConfigurationSettingValue and read it off this local file.
+* Similarly, if you use local resources, then you can get your library to intercept calls to GetLocalResourceRootPath and dole out directories from some well known location in the VM.

+One interesting thing is that if you are looking for instance Id, you should read [this page](https://docs.microsoft.com/en-us/azure/virtual-machine-scale-sets/virtual-machine-scale-sets-instance-ids#scale-set-vm-computer-name) since VMSS uses hexatrigesimal (base36) numbering for VMs.

 ## Create an entrypoint script to be invoked as a custom extension
 As part of the deployment, your zipped up service, related configuration, and this entry point script will be pushed into the azure VMs.
 * The entry point script will then be invoked as a custom extension, at which point, plan on unzipping your service and launching it passing it the configuration.
 * Also remember to place your configuration at a place that is accessible to your runtime library

 ## Decide on how you are deploying your build
 You should have a formal way to deploy your official build.